 Contact a South Carolina Workers’ Compensation Lawyer Today

-While any South Carolina worker’s compensation case can be complex, this is especially the case given the unprecedented situation the COVID-19 crisis presents.
+While any South Carolina worker’s compensation case can be complex, this is especially the case given the unprecedented situation the COVID-19 pandemic presents.
 The attorneys the Steinberg Law Firm, LLP, are here to help you and your family through this difficult time.
-We represent South Carolina healthcare workers and other essential employees who have contracted coronavirus (COVID-19).
+We represent South Carolina healthcare workers and other essential employees who have contracted COVID-19 while on the job.
 Even if you are not certain where you contracted the virus, we can help.
 Our compassionate team of South Carolina workers’ compensation lawyers recognize the difficulties all healthcare workers are facing, and cater our representation accordingly, making sure to answer all your questions in a straightforward and understandable way.

 Our lawyers and paralegals will be working remotely to ensure both new and existing clients will not experience any interruptions in service.
 We have deployed remote working technology and can accommodate phone and video conferencing during the quarantine period of time.

 If you need our help for whatever reason, please contact us so we can learn how to help you.
 As always, we offer free consultations.
-During this remote period, we will conduct our initial consultation over the phone via FaceTime or Zoom - whatever works best for you.
+During this remote period, we will conduct our initial consultation over the phone via FaceTime or Zoom.
 To learn more, call 843-720-2800 to schedule a free consultation today.